 - Newcastle Teaching Award, which is recognised at Descriptor 2 of the UK Professional Standards Framework (Fellow of the Higher Education Academy), Newcastle University.

 - MEng in Product Design and Development from the department of Mechanical Engineering, Queens University Belfast.

 Richard is a multi-disciplinary researcher who is interested in applied analytical problems.
-In particular he is interested in multi-criteria decision-making, multi-objective optimisation, methods and techniques for handling uncertainty, predictive modelling and the development of other new/innovate analytical methods.
-He is currently working on a number of different projects, a few of which are listed below:
+He is interested in multi-criteria decision-making, multi-objective optimisation, methods and techniques for handling uncertainty, predictive modelling and the development of other new/innovate analytical methods.
+He is currently working on several different projects, a few of which are listed below:

-- Richard is working alongside Dr. Frederique Ponchel on supervising a number of doctoral projects that investigate the molecular and cellular events that trigger the development of immune mediated inflammatory diseases.
+Richard is working alongside Dr. Frederique Ponchel on supervising two doctoral projects that investigate the molecular and cellular events that trigger the development of immune mediated inflammatory diseases.